j3k0/Advertising-ANE/README.md

 ##Install the library

-Add the AmazonAds-ANE library to your project.
+Add the Advertising-ANE library to your project.

 In Flash Professional CS6: